BurakOzcancf/3-column-preview-card-component-main/README.md

 - Mobile-first workflow
 - CSS flex
 - CSS grid
-- Used the :root pseudo-class to declare global CSS variables
 - used rem unit to make relative font-size to the root element
+- Used Pseudo Elements
+- Used Pseudo Classes
+- Used animation @keyframes
+  > Used the :root pseudo-class to declare global CSS variables
-- To make it nicer added basic animation and hovers.
+  > To make it nicer added basic animation and hovers.
-- Added Focus-visible to navigate with TAB
+  > Added Focus-visible to navigate with TAB

 ### What I learned